ronihogri/financial-doc-reader/steps/step1_find_BS_table/README.md

 1. **Prompt engineering**: The full prompt sent to ChatGPT can be seen in <a href="#figure-1-5" style="white-space: nowrap; font-weight: bold;">Fig. 1.5</a>.
 The "User Role" part of the prompt is color-coded to represent three versions (A, B, C) that were tested for their effect on response accuracy.
 All versions contained all necessary instructions.
 Nevertheless, the instructions in versions B and C were more exhaustive, and resulted in significantly smaller error rates compared to version A (7.8x reduction B vs A, 62.3x reduction C vs A; <a href="#figure-1-6" style="white-space: nowrap; font-weight: bold;">Fig. 1.6</a>).
 2. **Voting**: By definition, there is some randomness to the output of the LLM, which can be averaged out.
 To reduce error rates, the model performed the task up to five times ("votes") per document, stopping early if a majority decision (three identical votes) was reached.
 Voting reduced the error rate for prompt version A by more than 4x, and entirely eliminated errors for versions B and C (<a href="#figure-1-6" style="white-space: nowrap; font-weight: bold;">Fig. 1.6</a>).

+The program provided here utilizes version C in combination with voting.

 <br>

 ### <a id="figure-1-5"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step1_find_BS_table/images/prompt_versions.png)

 **Figure 1.5: Prompt versions.** To test the effects of prompt content on task performance, the program was run using different versions of 'User Role' instructions.
-Version A contained only the orange text; version B contained both the orange and blue text; version C (optimized version) contained all text.
+Version A contained only the orange text; version B contained both the orange and blue text; version C contained all text.
 Expressions in curly brackets are refrences to variables in the Python script: 'text_list' refers to the list of keyword-retrieved text blocks, with possible index values ranging between 0 and len(text_list)-1.

 <br>

 ### <a id="figure-1-6"></a>![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step1_find_BS_table/images/optimization_bar_graph_significance.png)

 **Figure 1.6: Effects of prompt engineering and voting on accuracy.** Error rates for each prompt version (A, B, C; see <a href="#figure-1-5" style="white-space: nowrap; font-weight: bold;">Fig. 1.5</a>), under two voting conditions: i.
 "All Votes", with each vote counted as a standalone decision (smooth bars); ii.
-"Majority Decisions", with decisions based on 3-5 votes (striped bars, not seen for versions B and C due to error rates being 0%).
-The program was run three times for each prompt version, resulting in 1215-1272 votes and 405 majority decisions per version. "*" refers to a significant effect of voting for version A; "#" refers to a significant effect of prompt version as compared to version A (Fisher's Exact test with Bonferroni correction, all *p* values < 0.005). <br><br>
+"Majority Decisions", with decisions based on 3&ndash;5 votes (striped bars, not seen for versions B and C due to error rates being 0%).
+The program was run three times for each prompt version, resulting in 1215&ndash;1272 votes and 405 majority decisions per version. "*" refers to a significant effect of voting for version A; "#" refers to a significant effect of prompt version as compared to version A (Fisher's Exact test with Bonferroni correction, all *p* values < 0.005). <br><br>

 ## Conclusions

-- The Python program provided here identified the relevant text out of 2-16 options, with 100% accuracy, at a cost of ~$0.001 per document.
+- The Python program provided here identified the relevant text out of 2&ndash;16 options, with 100% accuracy, at a cost of ~$0.001 per document.
 - The combination of prompt optimization and voting significantly contributed to decision accuracy.
 - The low cost is due to the effectiveness of the "mini" model gpt-4o-mini-2024-07-18 (<span style="white-space: nowrap;">~17x</span> cheaper than the larger gpt-4o-2024-08-06 model) in this particular task.
 The cost could be further reduced by lowering the number of votes required for a majority decision.